 University of Manchester, Teaching Assistant, 2003-07

-(2nd year) Latin Sources for Historians: From the Ancient to the Medieval Worlds (30 credits) / Threshold Latin (15 credits)
+Latin Sources for Historians: From the Ancient to the Medieval Worlds, 30 credits / Threshold Latin, 15 credits

-I have a dedicated Latin Reading Office Hour on Fridays at 3pm.
+I have a dedicated Latin Reading Office Hour every Friday at 12 noon.

-I have co-supervised a number of PhDs across Greek, Hellenistic, Roman and Late Roman history at a number of institutions.
+I have co-supervised a number of PhDs in Graeco-Roman history.
 Current PhD supervisions/co-supervisions:

 I would be delighted to offer supervision on:

-AHRC project (June 2017-June2019): Roman and Late Antique Artefacts from Egypt: Undersanding Society and Culture with Dr Ellen Swift, Dr Jo Stoner (Canterbury Kent) and Petrie Museum of Egyptian Archaeology, UCL
+AHRC project (06/17-06/19): Roman and Late Antique Artefacts from Egypt: Undersanding Society and Culture with Dr E Swift, Dr J Stoner (Canterbury Kent) & Petrie Museum of Egyptian Archaeology, UCL

-Growing Up in an Ancient Metropolis: Children in Roman Oxyrhynchos with Dr Ville Vuolanto, Oslo/Tampere
+Growing Up in an Ancient Metropolis: Children in Roman Oxyrhynchos with Dr V Vuolanto, Tampere

 Between Words and Walls.
-Textual and Material Approaches to Ancient Housing with Dr Jennifer Baird, Birkbeck, University of London
+Textual and Material Approaches to Ancient Housing with Dr J Baird, Birkbeck, University of London

-We are editing a volume on the relationship between housing as it was expressed in words and how it materialised in walls.
-The volume features Classicists, Ancient Historians and Archaeologists, building on our recent conference reviewed here.
+Edited volume on relationships between ancient housing as it was expressed in words and how it materialised physically.
+Building on our recent conference reviewed here.
 Volume currently under review.

 Children's Cultures in the Past and Present, with various

-A network that brings together specialists on children across a range of academic disciplines: History, Classics, Archaeology, Social Sciences, English Literature, and Education.
+A network bringing together specialists on children across a range of academic disciplines: History, Classics, Archaeology, Social Sciences, English Literature, and Education.
 We have held two international colloaquia at MCYS and are planning future events.

 AJ.
 Pudsey, V. Vuolanto (2018).
 Child and the City in Antiquity.
 Growing Up in Graeco-Roman Oxyrhynchos (under review/in preparation).